TheFrozenFire/sslcheck-pow/README.md

 * The score provided is above a given threshold
 * The IP address to which the client is connected is in the returned list
 * The certificate hostnames match what is known
-* The host SSL configuration has not since changed
+* The host TLS configuration has not since changed

 Based on these factors, the client can then take preferred action.